 Here’s another advantage of putting this info on the card: When a person’s identity is in question, adding a copy of the authorized employee’s signature or fingerprint on the back of the card will help detect a fraudulent ID or unauthorized visitors.

-ID Card Tips
+Employee ID Badge Tips

 Your ID card back side instructions may also include tips on how to keep the card safe.
 For example, you can print the following instructions: